sdbeng/sdbeng/README.md

 ### Hi there 👋

-** Happy almost Spring!
+** Happy Spring!
 May God keep you and your family safe and healthy.

 📫 Just finished a Spring Boot application with ci/cd on a docker-jenkins pipeline, using JPA and Spring Web Security on a microservices project.
 Stack: React.js, SpringBoot, AWS EC2, Jenkins, Tomcat server.
 Got the Java Back end certifcate.
 Thank God for this opportunity and future ones.